-For Flagship-class missions, our top recommendation is to complete Europa Clipper.
+For large directed missions, our top recommendation is to complete Europa Clipper.
 Our top recommendation for a new start is an Ice Giant Systems mission.
 Flying to either ice giant is scientifically compelling, but Neptune is preferred since Triton is a higher-priority Ocean Worlds target than Ariel or the other Uranian satellites.
 This re-affirms the importance given to such a mission in V&V. We note that no new technology efforts (aside from finishing efforts already underway) are needed for this mission to proceed.
 The recent Ice Giants SDT study noted that preferential launch windows for Uranus missions are in the 2030-2034 timeframe with a corresponding window of 2029-2030 for Neptune.
+Significant funding for Europa Clipper began in 2013 for a 2022 launch; if an Ice Giants mission requires a similar schedule then funding for a Neptune mission should begin in 2020-21.

-Our second Flagship priority is a mission to search for life on an ocean world, most likely Europa or Enceladus.
-We believe that the Europa Clipper mission will be essential to determine the best way to proceed at Europa, and that life detection technology development could prove essential.
-However, due to congressional interest in ocean worlds, a Europa Lander mission is being studied and could get a new start before an Ice Giants mission.
+Our next large directed mission priority is a mission to search for life or biosignatures on an ocean world, most likely Europa or Enceladus.
+We believe that life detection technology development could prove essential to either mission, so we strongly support the ongoing technology development efforts.
+The decadal mid-term review recommended that Europa Lander be considered for a new start in the next full decadal survey, rather than beginning sooner.
+However, a Europa Lander preproject is already funded and could get a new start.
+If a Europa Lander mission is approved, then OPAG will certainly support that mission.
 We recommend that NASA study an Enceladus life-search mission.

-Concurrently, we strongly recommend that the next Decadal Survey include a Priority Question about actual life detection rather than just the study of habitability.
+Concurrently, we strongly recommend that the next Decadal Survey include a Priority Question about actual life or biosignature detection rather than just the study of habitability.

 For New Frontiers class missions, OPAG supports opening competition to all solar system destinations, as recommended by the National Academies in 2008.
 In particular, we support the inclusion of Enceladus and Titan ocean worlds missions along with Io Observer and Saturn probes.
 Other concepts deserve consideration as well, such as a mission to KBO planets.
 All of these concepts would benefit from pre-decadal studies.
 OPAG strongly recommends that the next Decadal Survey be less restrictive in the number of allowed destinations for New Frontiers missions.
-The rationale for this restriction was not made clear in V&V. The outer solar system has a great abundance of interesting worlds to explore, so such restrictions are particularly damaging to OPAG.
+The rationale for this restriction was not made clear in V&V. The outer solar system has a great abundance of interesting worlds to explore, so such restrictions are particularly concerning to the OPAG community.